MicrosoftDocs/windows-powershell-docs/docset/windows/trustedplatformmodule/Get-Tpm.md

 ### TpmObject
 This cmdlet returns a **TpmObject** object that contains the following information:

+- TpmPresent.
+Whether there is a TPM on the current computer
 - TpmReady.
 Whether a TPM complies with Windows Server® 2012 standards.
-- TpmPresent.
-Whether there is a TPM on the current computer
 - ManagedAuthLevel.
 The level at which the operating system manages the owner authorization.
 Possible values are Legacy, Balanced, and Full.
+- OwnerAuth.
+Current owner authorization value of the Trusted Platform Module (TPM).
 - OwnerClearDisabled.
 Whether TPM can be reset.
 If this value is True, the TPM cannot be reset through the operating system by using the owner authorization value.
 If this value is False, the TPM can be reset through the operating system.
 - AutoProvisioning.
 Whether the computer can use auto-provisioning.
 Possible values are NotDefined, Enabled, Disabled, and DisabledForNextBoot.
 - LockedOut.
 Whether a TPM is locked out.
+- LockoutHealTime.
+The time that has to pass until you can unlock the TPM.
+- LockoutCount.
+Number of failed attempts.
+- LockoutMax.
+Limit of failed attempts.
 - SelfTest.
 Information returned by a test that TPM runs.

 ## NOTES